LucasMcK/production-reporting-app/README.md

 > **Note:** The launch may take a minute or two, especially if it's your first time running the project.

+### Keeping Your Local Project Up to Date

+Changes made to the project will not automatically appear on your local copy.
+To fetch the latest updates:

+1. Open Github Desktop.
+2. In the top-left corner, click the **Current Repository** dropdown and select `production-reporting-app`.
+3. In the top-right corner, click **Fetch origin** to pull in any new changes.

+It’s a good habit to fetch updates before running the application to ensure you're working with the latest version.

 ## Application Routes & Pages

 Key API endpoints and their function: